Teri Hatcher: 1984–1992: Early work

 In 1987, she played the sensible, intelligent 18-year-old daughter of Patty Duke's lead character in the short-lived Fox comedy Karen's Song, and had a guest-star role in an episode of Night Court.
 In 1988, she made a short guest appearance in the Star Trek: The Next Generation episode "The Outrageous Okona" as Lt.
 Robinson.
 In 1989, she guest-starred in an episode of Quantum Leap, "Star Crossed," as the main character's mathematician/scientist future wife; and guest-starred as a nude beauty pageant winner in an episode of L.A.
 Law.
 That year she also made her motion picture debut with a minor role as a young opportunistic actress in The Big Picture, starring Kevin Bacon.
-She then played Sylvester Stallone's younger sister, a dancer, in the big-budget police action-comedy Tango and Cash, also starring Kurt Russell; it was a critical and box office disappointment.
+She then played Sylvester Stallone's younger sister, a dancer, in the big-budget police action-comedy Tango & Cash, also starring Kurt Russell; it was a critical and box office disappointment.

 After a short guest appearance in an episode of Murphy Brown in 1990, Hatcher's next TV series role, in 1991, was in the Norman Lear creation Sunday Dinner, a comedy.
 She co-starred as 30-year-old lawyer in a mostly physical relationship with a widowed businessman twice her age, played by Robert Loggia.
 The series had a brief run on CBS that summer but was not renewed.
 She also acted in the television crime movie Dead in the Water (1991) in which she plays Bryan Brown's lawyer's young, attractive temptress secretary, and in the low-budget erotic thriller The Cool Surface (not released until 1994), wherein she plays a young actress who has an ill-fated romance with an enigmatic, unsettled screenwriter.
-In late 1991 Hatcher was featured as Michael Bolton's love interest in the music video for Bolton's hit song "Missing You Now".
+In late 1991, Hatcher was featured as Michael Bolton's love interest in the music video for Bolton's hit song "Missing You Now".
 In 1992, Hatcher tried out for the role of Jamie Buchman on Mad About You and made it to the final two choices, but lost the part to Helen Hunt.